 Hammertoe, Claw Toe, and Mallet Toe

 A hammertoe is a crooked toe that is painful because the first knuckle of the toe sticks up and rubs on the toe box of the shoe.
 A mallet toe is a toe in which the last joint is bent downward at a right angle so that the tip of the toe is pushed into the sole of the shoe.
 A claw toe is a toe that is bent at both joints so that it is shaped like a claw.
 Pain in the ball of the foot is common with hammertoes and claw toes.
 Each of these deformities occurs because of muscle imbalance of the toe.
 Muscle imbalance can occur because of age, wearing high fashion shoes, and rarely, certain nerve diseases.
 The first thing to do for these deformities is to wear roomy shoes with cushioned soles and a deep toe box to reduce the pressure on the prominent knuckle(s).
 If there is pain in the ball of the foot, a pad can be placed in the shoe to “off load” the painful area.
-See our Metatarsalgia information.
 If wearing roomy shoes does not relieve pain, surgery can be considered.
 Usually a metal pin is placed in the toe to keep it stiff and straight while it is healing.
 The pin is removed in the office 4-6 weeks post op.
 Removing the pin causes a minimal amount of pain that goes away in a couple of minutes.

-Risks of Surgery
+Risks of Surgery:

 Occasionally complications or problems such as the following occur during or after surgery.